 Rule clarification: –

-1) A ball entering this area and found within 3 minutes must be dropped, from knee height, at the nearest point of relief, no nearer the hole, without penalty.
+1) A ball entering this area and found within 3 minutes must be dropped, from knee height, within one club length of the nearest point of relief, no nearer the hole, without penalty.

-2) A ball entering this area and not found must be dropped at the point deemed to be where it first crossed the margin of the Abnormal Ground Condition, no nearer the hole, without penalty.
+2) A ball entering this area and not found must be dropped at the point deemed to be where it first crossed the margin of the Abnormal Ground Condition, from knee height, within one club length of that point, no nearer the hole, without penalty.